Tanvir-Hassan-Ruhan19/Dengu-Report-Analysis-of-Dhaka-District-Dashboard/README.md

 - Age group segmentation and trends over time

 ## Dashboard Preview
-Include images or screenshots of your dashboard here.
+Included images screenshots of my  dashboard in other file .

 ## Recommendations
 - Focus awareness in the most affected areas